mongkuen/gatsby-plugin-eslint/README.md

 Adds ESLint to your Gatsby dev environment, maintaining code quality as you develop.

+**NOTE:** Plugin has different installation and usage instructions to support both Gatsby V1 and V2.

 ## Install
+### Gatsby V2 Instructions

 1. Install the `gatsby-plugin-eslint` plugin: